Part 2: Calibration & Imaging of J1849+3024

 ← back to top

-Whenever we perform self-calibration, we want to do phase calibration first.
-This requires less S/N to get good solutions and doesn't have as much of a threat of making your visibilities look exactly like your model.
-In self-calibration, we are looking for the the most probable sky brightness distribution therefore an iterative approach guided by our model and the deconvolution process is the best option.
+Whenever we perform self-calibration, we aim to conduct phase calibration first.
+This requires less signal-to-noise to obtain good solutions and poses less risk of making your visibilities resemble your model too closely.
+In self-calibration, we seek the most probable sky brightness distribution; therefore, an iterative approach guided by our model and the deconvolution process is the best option.

 ### 14) Get phase solution interval for phase self-calibration